panva/jose/docs/jwe/flattened/encrypt/classes/FlattenedEncrypt.md

 ▸ **new FlattenedEncrypt**(`plaintext`): `FlattenedEncrypt`

-Creates a Flattened JWE encryptor.
+Creates an encryptor for flattened JWE JSON Serialization.

 #### Parameters